As a product photographer, you know that finding clients is essential to your business.

 - Find something unique about the brand you trying to reach out to and use it in your introduction.
 This will help you to capture the attention of the receiver and increase your chances of being noticed.
 For example, “I have been following your brand for a while and I really love your latest collaboration with […]”.

 - Approach commercial clients with ideas, not just your photo portfolio.
 Create a few suggestions for campaigns that would be appropriate for the client.
 This is an excellent method to show that you grasp the brand’s vision.
-It will also put you a step ahead of other photographers who only rely solely on their product photography portfolio.
+It will also put you a step ahead of other professional photographers who only rely solely on their product photography portfolio.

 - Define what you can offer that no one else can.
 Maybe you can serve as both photographer and stylist, or perhaps you have a background in marketing that allows you to better understand client needs and tailor photo campaigns to match these needs.
-Try to find something unique about yourself that will differentiate you from other photographers and will also allow you to charge more for your product photography service.
+Try to find something unique about yourself that will differentiate you from other professional photographers and will also allow you to charge more for your product photography service.

 - Keep your emails short and to the point.
 No one wants to read a long email from someone they don’t know.
 The shorter, the better.